-Management is often requested to comment upon the information included in the reports of securities analysts before such reports are distributed to clients.
-If company officials participate too actively in the preparation of analysts' reports, however, the reports may be deemed company statements.
-87 Under such circumstances, the company may be liable for any inadvertent disclosures of material information was illustrated in SEC v.
+The importance of keeping the stock exchange on which the company is listed fully informed about inadvertent disclosures of material information was illustrated in SEC v.
 Geon Industries, Inc., 531 F.2d 39 (2d Cir.
 1976) and State Teachers Retirement Board v.
 Fluor Corp., 654 F.2d 843 (2d Cir.
 1981).
 The Second Circuit ruled in Geon that an officer of the company had violated Rule 10b-5 because, when asked by an AMEX representative if there were any developments regarding the previously announced merger of Geon with Burmah Oil Co., Ltd. to account for the imbalance of sell orders in Geon stock, the officer failed to disclose information that would indicate the possible collapse of the merger.
 See Geon, 531 F.2d at 47.
 On the other hand, in Fluor the Second Circuit's decision that the company was not liable under Rule 10b-5 relied, in part, on the fact that company officials had informed a NYSE representative that the unannounced award of a substantial contract could be the reason for increased trading volume in company securities.
 See Fluor, 654 F.2d at 851.
 Following an inadvertent disclosure of material information to an individual or group of individuals, the company should also consider contacting the stock exchange on which it is listed to discuss the possible need for a halt in trading of the company's securities pending dissemination of the press release.
 In Fluor, the Second Circuit's decision that the company was not liable under Rule 10b-5 also emphasized that the company had acted in "good faith" by endorsing the NYSE decision to halt trading.

-85 SEC v.
+&lt;sup>99 SEC v.
 Geon Indus., Inc., 531 F.2d 39 (2d Cir.
 1976).